- Written by Dr.Mehmet Demircioglu

 In natural hair, the front edge is not a ruler line.
 It has softness, irregularity, single hair grafts, correct angles, and a gradual transition.
 If thick multi hair grafts are placed too far forward, the result can look artificial even when the grafts grow.

-Some patients ask for a lower hairline because they compare themselves to younger photos or edited clinic results.
-I understand that desire, but my responsibility is not to give the lowest possible line.
+The wish for a lower hairline often comes from comparing the current hairline to younger photos or edited clinic results.
+That desire is understandable, but my responsibility is not to give the lowest possible line.

 My responsibility is to create a result that can age well.
-This sometimes means protecting the patient from a decision he may want today but regret later.
+Sometimes that means protecting the patient from a decision they may want today but regret later.

-If a patient has to choose between a conservative hairline that fits him and an aggressive hairline that consumes too many grafts, I usually prefer the conservative plan.
+If a patient has to choose between a conservative hairline that fits them and an aggressive hairline that consumes too many grafts, the conservative plan is often safer.
 A hairline can sometimes be refined later.
 A depleted donor area is much harder to forgive.

 The donor area is the patient’s lifetime supply.
 Once a graft is removed and used, it cannot be used again somewhere else.

-This is why I do not like plans that focus only on the first visual impact.
-A patient may want the front, temples, mid scalp, and crown treated all at once, but the donor area may not safely support that ambition.
+Plans that focus only on the first visual impact can be dangerous.
+A patient may want the front, temples, mid-scalp, and crown treated all at once, but the donor area may not safely support that ambition.

-When I examine the donor area, I am not only looking at how much hair exists today.
-I am asking how much can be removed without making the donor look thin, how future hair loss may progress, and whether the patient may need a second or third session later.
+During donor area examination, This is not only about how much hair exists today.
+The question is how much can be removed without making the donor look thin, how future hair loss may progress, and whether the patient may need a second or third session later.

-When I explain how I calculate graft numbers, I try to make patients understand that the number itself is not the goal.
+how graft numbers are calculated makes the same point.
+The number itself is not the goal.
 The goal is the safest distribution of a limited resource.

 If a young patient still has active loss, medical treatment and observation may be more important than immediate surgery.
 A transplant placed into unstable native hair can look good briefly, then become strange as the surrounding hair continues to miniaturize.

-This is why candidacy matters before ambition.
-A patient should know whether he is truly a good candidate for hair transplant before he begins comparing prices or graft packages.
+Candidacy matters before ambition.
+A patient should know whether they are truly a good candidate for a hair transplant before comparing prices or graft packages.

-This is also why I speak carefully about second and third sessions.
+Second and third sessions need careful explanation.
 Some patients will genuinely need more than one surgery, especially with advanced hair loss, crown involvement, or previous poor planning.

-But needing more than one session should be part of an honest strategy, not the result of wasting grafts in the first operation.
+But needing more than one session should be part of a realistic strategy, not the result of wasting grafts in the first operation.
 A good first surgery should make future options easier, not smaller.

 Hair transplantation can be expensive, and many patients are trying to make a financially responsible decision.

-A lower price does not automatically mean a bad clinic.
-A higher price also does not automatically mean excellent surgery.
-What matters is whether the price still allows enough time, skill, medical responsibility, and follow-up care for that patient.
+A lower price does not always mean a bad clinic.
+A higher price also does not always mean excellent surgery.
+The deciding detail is whether the price still allows enough time, skill, medical responsibility, and follow-up for that patient.

 The danger begins when a patient assumes all hair transplants are the same.
 They are not.
 Two clinics may both say FUE, both quote 3500 grafts, and both show attractive photos, yet the actual surgical planning may be completely different.